|

 longer be deleted.
 However, provided an account is fully settled and shows a

-zero-balance, it can be 'archived', i.e. removed from the active portion of the
+naught-balance, it can be 'archived', i.e. removed from the active portion of the

 database.
 To archive an account, take the following steps: